Microsoft/go/eng/README.md

   patches.
   * Pass `-commits` to apply each patch as a separate commit.
-* `pwsh eng/run.ps1 build -refresh` refreshes the submodule and applies patches and then goes on to build Microsoft Go.
+* `pwsh eng/run.ps1 build -refresh` refreshes the submodule and applies patches and then goes on to build the Microsoft build of Go.

 The patch files are ordinary Git patches and can also be applied manually without any custom tooling.
 Git commands like [`git